oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 </Annotations>
 ```

 Then `rolluprecursive` can be used to aggregate the weighted sales amounts with the request below.
 The `traverse` transformation produces an output set $H'$ in which sales organizations with multiple parents occur multiple times.
-[For each occurrence](#SamenessandOrder) $x$ in $H'$, the `rolluprecursive` algorithm determines a sales collection $F(x)$ and the custom aggregate `MultiParentWeightedTotal` evalutes the path `SalesOrganization/@Aggregation.UpPath#MultiParentHierarchy` relative to that collection:
+[For each occurrence](#SamenessandOrder) $x$ in $H'$, the `rolluprecursive` algorithm determines a sales collection $F(x)$ and the custom aggregate `MultiParentWeightedTotal` evaluates the path `SalesOrganization/@Aggregation.UpPath#MultiParentHierarchy` relative to that collection:
 ```
 GET /service/Sales?$apply=groupby(
     (rolluprecursive(